+Values are presented as estimated marginal means; error bars are not shown because of the figures’ visual load.
+See Appendix 3 for full details.
+Abbreviations: RSE, Rosenberg Self-Esteem Survey; BL, baseline; sem, semester; yr, year.

 Summary of Part IV

-The methodology utilized in this part was similar to the methodology used for measuring the students’ attitudes towards agricultural animals’ welfare.
-It was based on a quantitative description and analysis of the data collected in the cross-sectional and longitudinal surveys.
-The research question was how stressed are Israeli vet students across their studies in vet school, and how does it change over their years of studies.
+The methodology utilized in this part was similar to that used to measure the students’ attitudes toward the welfare of agricultural animals.
+It was based on quantitative description and analysis of the data collected in the cross-sectional and longitudinal surveys.
+The research questions were: how stressed are Israeli veterinary students across their years of study in veterinary school; and how does this stress vary over the years of study.

-The analysis used for evaluating the changes in stress over time and across year of studies was similar to the analysis of the basic model which was used for TAS analyses.
-The dependent variables (each scales’ score) were:

-the Perceived Stress Scale-10 (PSS-10; Cohen, Kamarck, & Mermelstein, 1983); Veterinary Studies Related Stress scale (VSRS) (Paul & Podberseck, 2000); Satisfaction With Life Scale-SWLS (Diener et al., 1985) and The Rosenberg Self-Esteem Survey-RSE (Rosenberg, 1965).
-The explanatory variables were time of measurement and year of studies in vet school, and age of student served as a controlling variable.
+The analysis used to evaluate the changes in stress over time and across year of studies was similar to that of the basic model, which was used for TAS analyses.
+The dependent variables (score of each scale) were the PSS-10 (Cohen et al., 1983); VSRS (Paul and Podberscek, 2000); SWLS (Diener et al., 1985); and RSE (Rosenberg, 1965).
+The explanatory variables were the time of measurement and year of studies in veterinary school; and age served as the control variable.

-Overall, as they progressed in their veterinary studies, the students in the clinical year (4th year) were more stressed by veterinary studies related stress factors, in comparison to their peers in the pre-clinical years of vet school (1 to 3).
-In addition, the age of the students was significant in that older students were less stressed than younger students.
-The students’ perceived stress score (general reported stress) did not change or increase.
+Overall, as they progressed in their veterinary studies, students in the clinical year (fourth year) were more stressed by veterinary studies-related factors, compared with their peers in the preclinical years of veterinary school (years 1 to 3).
+In addition, the age of the students was significant, such that older students were less stressed than younger students.
+The students’ perceived stress score (general reported stress) showed no change nor increase.

-With regard to life satisfaction (SWLS), the students experienced a decrease in their life satisfaction, which was more salient among advanced years’ students, compared to students in earlier years.
-Finally, the students experienced a decrease in their self-esteem, which was greater among advanced years’ students, compared to students in earlier years of vet school.
+Regarding life satisfaction (SWLS), the students experienced a decline in life satisfaction, which was more salient among those in advanced years, compared with students in earlier years.
+Furthermore, students experienced a decline in self-esteem, which was greater among those in advanced years, compared with students in earlier years of veterinary school.

-Adding the gender as an explanatory variable to the analyses, yielded significant main effects as follow:
+Adding gender as an explanatory variable to the analyses, yielded significant main effects as follows:

-PSS – women were more stressed at baseline, and sustained these higher levels across time and year of study.
-Men, however, reported a steep increase in stress levels only in the 4th year.
+PSS - women were more stressed at baseline and sustained these higher levels of stress across time and year of study.
+Men, however, reported a steep increase in stress levels only in the fourth year.

-VSRS (veterinary studies related stress)- overall, female students were more stressed than male students from the beginning of their studies.
-However, the change over time and across year of studies varied within gender, e.g., female students’ stress decreased at the last time of measurement, as opposed to their male peers.
+VSRS - overall, female students were more stressed than male students from the beginning of their studies.
+However, the change over time and across years of study varied with gender, e.g., female students showed a decline in stress levels at the last time of measurement, as opposed to their male peers.

-RSE (self-esteem) – female students’, in comparison to male students, scored lower on the self-esteem scale, and this pattern was consisted across time of measurements and year of study.
+RSE - female students scored lower than male students on the self-esteem scale, and this pattern was consistent across time of measurement and year of study.

-Part V: Ethical dilemmas in the fourth year (the clinical year)
+Part V: Ethical dilemmas in the fourth year (clinical year)

-In this part of the study ethical dilemmas that the students encountered in their 4th year of veterinary studies (the clinical year) were explored.
-The research question asked whether the students encounter moral dilemmas throughout their 4th year, and if they do, are they associated with moral stress.
-Hence, we explored, in a quantitative manner, possible associations between stress and ethical dilemmas unique to veterinary studies in the clinical year.
+In this part of the study, ethical dilemmas encountered by the students during their fourth year of veterinary studies (the clinical year) were explored.
+The research question asked whether the students encounter moral dilemmas throughout their fourth year; and if they do, are they associated with moral stress.
+Thus, we explored in a quantitative manner, the possible associations between stress and ethical dilemmas unique to veterinary studies during the clinical year.

 This part is divided into two sections: 1.
-Descriptive analysis of the dilemmas; 2.
-Prediction of the dilemmas from variables of interest related to the students' background, feelings of stress and attitudes toward agricultural animals’ welfare.
+Descriptive analysis of the dilemmas; and 2.
+Prediction of the dilemmas from variables of interest, related to the students’ background, feelings of stress, and attitudes toward the welfare of agricultural animals.

 Descriptive Analysis of the Dilemmas